Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Analysis

 \subsection{The Offline Formulation}

 Before presenting the proof of Theorem~\ref{thm:main1}, we state the offline LP formulation of the maximum work problem for $(1-\varepsilon)$-allocations.
 We denote by $\w_t=(w_t(1),\ldots, w_t(N) )$ the work done for each user at time $t$.
 Given loads $L_1,\ldots,L_T$, the offline formulation and its dual LP are given in Figure \ref{fig:LP}.
 As written, the dual LP includes a change of variable; see Appendix \ref{sec:Omittedproofs} for details.
-Constraints \eqref{eq:const_1} state that the work done by the allocation for any user cannot be greater than the loads at all time.
-Constraints \eqref{eq:const_2} limit the work performed at time $t$ to at most $1-\varepsilon$ of the resource.
+Constraints \eqref{eq:const_1} state that the work done for any user up to time $t$ by the allocation cannot exceed the user's loads up to that time.
+Constraints \eqref{eq:const_2} limit the work performed at time $t$ to at most a $1-\varepsilon$ fraction of the resource.
 The LP $(D_\varepsilon)$ will be of special importance in the analysis.
 Using our algorithm, we will construct a dual feasible solution.